Skip to footer content

 Public Async Function Handle(ByVal command As CreateUserCommand, ByVal token As CancellationToken) As Task(Of Integer)

-' Implement logic to create user here
+' Implement logic to create a user here

 ' For this example, let's pretend we create a user and return the ID